South Florida Juvenile Defense Attorney

 In Florida, the juvenile court system places more emphasis on rehabilitation and education than the adult system.
 Also, because of the age of the defendant, the child's family plays an important role in the process.
 Additionally, the juvenile court system operates more like a hearing as opposed to a jury system.

 This means a judge will preside over the trial and decide the verdict instead of a public panel.
 Also, in juvenile facilities, there are often more educational and social resources available.
-Regardless of the circumstances, having zealous representation from a skilled juvenile defense attorney in Miami is essential when dealing with Florida's juvenile court system.
+Regardless of the circumstances, having zealous representation from a skilled juvenile defense attorney in South Florida is essential when dealing with Florida's juvenile court system.

 When will a Child be Tried as an Adult in Florida?